• Products

 Optimism for a March rate cut is represented by large negative numbers, while pessimism is represented by smaller negative numbers.
 Sources: Bloomberg, Wellington Management, Hartford Funds.

-2. The Treasury Quarterly Refunding Announcment (QRA),a normally staid event, has become market-moving news over the last several months.
+2. The Treasury Quarterly Refunding Announcement (QRA),a normally staid event, has become market-moving news over the last several months.
 From our perspective, the market’s focus on the QRA is overblown relative to the information that’s shared by the Treasury Department.
 However, there are still key takeaways to note:

 1. Treasury is only marginally increasing issuance of longer-dated coupons.